How to Contribute

 Contributions to the W&L Hillel Endowment for Programming can also be made online or by mail.
 Please contact Megan McLean, Director of Hillel with questions or for more information.

-The Hillel Endowment
+The Hillel Endowment for Programming

 A programming endowment is essential to support permanently Jewish life at W&L for students, faculty, staff, and community members.
 Like many programs at W&L, Hillel must cover the expenses of its operations and programs through private expendable and endowment gifts.